 Digital-only banking is the new-age bank that provides financial services to its customers without having any physical presence of the bank anywhere.
 It provides virtual banking services like international remittance, buying cryptocurrencies like bitcoin and Ethereum, P2P transfers, contactless Mastercard with no transaction fees, and more.

 A digital-only bank has no license on its own and is operated under an accredited banking partner for the licensed services.
 Such a banking system has gained immense popularity since it offers its customers convenience by eliminating paperwork and standing in a long queues to get things done.

 Digital-only banks are expected to see a huge surge in 2021.
 Reports claim that there will be a significant (36%) drop to visit physical banks from the year 2017 to 2022 due to digital-only banks.

 2) Voice Assistant or Voice Payments

 AI-powered voice technology has evolved not just to inform weather forecasts or to simply play songs but to also improve and enhance the customer experience in the banking sector.
-Voice assistance can act as an automated support agent to perform rigorous tasks like replying to typical client’s questions, providing basic account and card balance data, schedule and categorize calls, set up recurring payments, and whatnot!
+Voice assistance can act as an automated support agent to perform rigorous tasks like replying to typical clients’ questions, providing basic account and card balance data, scheduling and categorizing calls, setting up recurring payments, and whatnot!
 Furthermore, the customer’s voice can be used as biometric data to initiate a payment (also known as Voice payments) which soothes consumers.